Current Facility Reporting

 Respiratory Illness: 3 or > residents or staff members with new onset of respiratory illness in last 72 hours: No

-We are doing "Outbreak Testing" per regulations due to positive staff - Staff and residents tested will be tested every 3-7 days until we go 14 days without a positive staff or resident.
+We are doing "Outbreak Testing" per regulations due to positive staff and residents - Staff and residents tested will be tested every 3-7 days until we go 14 days without a positive staff or resident.

-This is the link to where we are required to check Lorain County positivity rate weekly on Mondays.
+This is the link to where we are required to check Lorain County Federal positivity rate weekly on Mondays.
 About halfway down under COVID 19 Testing click on the link to check county positivity rates. https://data.cms.gov/stories/s/COVID-19-Nursing-Home-Data/bkwz-xpvg/

 Believe me, I know this is confusing, so if you have any concerns or questions please call me.
 440-934-3808 is my desk phone.
 I do see my messages in my email and will check that daily.
 Thank you for your understanding.
 Colleen